grayt0r/kankan_backbone/readme.md

 Kankan
 ====================

-<p style="color:red;">Please note that this project is in the very early days of development.
-There is likely to be bugs and a lot of the functionality is yet to be implemented - see the TODOs below for more information.</p>

 Backbone.js client for the [Kankan API](https://github.com/grayt0r/kankan_api).

+Please note that this project is in the very early days of development.
+There is likely to be bugs and a lot of the functionality is yet to be implemented - see the TODOs below for more information.

 Built using: